ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

   * nearest_hostname - selects a ZooKeeper node with a hostname that is most similar to the server’s hostname.
   * first_or_random - selects the first ZooKeeper node, if it's not available then randomly selects one of remaining ZooKeeper nodes.
   * round_robin - selects the first ZooKeeper node, if reconnection happens selects the next.
+- implementation - Specifies the implementation of IKeeper.
+It indicates what ClickHouse actually interacts with.
+Optional.
+  * zookeeper - interacts with a ZooKeeper cluster.
+Default setting.
+  * fdbkeeper - interacts with a [FoundationDB](https://apple.github.io/foundationdb/index.html) cluster.
+  * testkeeper - interacts with local disk.
+For testing only.
+- `fdb_prefix` - To prevent multiple ClickHouse instances from conflicting, specifies a common prefix for keys stored by ClickHouse in FoundationDB.
+Optional.
+- `fdb_cluster` - Specifies the FoundationDB cluster configuration file.
+Only meaningful when `implementation` is `fdbkeeper`.

 **Example configuration**

+Interacts with ZooKeeper cluster:

 ``` xml
 <zookeeper>